 In contrast, a structured interview poses the same set of questions to each participant in the same way.
-On damircudic/Getty Images the one hand, structured interviews are less flexible than open-ended interviews.
-On the other hand, because all participants receive the same set of questions, differences in responses are more likely to reflect true differences among participants and not merely differences in the manner of interviewing.
-Evans et al. (2002) used a structured interview to examine American children's beliefs about magic.
+Although structured interviews are less flexible than open-ended interviews, all participants receive the same set of questions Differences in responses are more likely to reflect true differences among participants and not merely differences in the manner of interviewing.
+D. W. Evans et al. (2002) used a structured interview to examine North American children's beliefs about magic.
 Children between the ages of 3 and 8 were asked the following set of questions: